-IceCube's deep-ice detector also allows for the measurement of the atmospheric neutrino spectrum~\cite{IceCube:2023qpn, IceCube:2020acn, IceCube:2023lad, IceCube:2021uhz}, as well as the muon energy spectrum at very high energies (above a few $10$\,TeV)~\cite{IceCube:2015wro,Fuchs:2017nuo,Soldin:2018vak}.
-Combining these two channels provides valuable input for hadronic interaction models, such as the kaon-to-pion ratio or the contribution from the prompt atmospheric lepton flux~\cite{Fedynitch:2018cbl}.
-Current efforts are underway to update these measurements and utilize their synergies to constrain hadronic interaction models and measure the relative contributions from the decay of unflavored and charmed mesons.
-Additionally, measurements of the seasonal variations in high-energy muon~\cite{Tilav:2019xmf,IceCube:2021eth} and neutrino fluxes~\cite{IceCube:2023qem} provide information on the kaon-to-pion ratio~\cite{Desiati:2010wt,Verpoest:2024dmc}, which further constrains hadronic interaction models.
+IceCube's deep-ice detector also allows for measurements of the atmospheric neutrino spectrum~\cite{IceCube:2023qpn, IceCube:2020acn, IceCube:2023lad, IceCube:2021uhz}, as well as the muon energy spectrum at very high energies (above a few $10$\,TeV)~\cite{IceCube:2015wro,Fuchs:2017nuo,Soldin:2018vak}.
+The combination of these two channels provides valuable input to hadronic interaction models, such as the kaon/pion ratio, or the contribution from the prompt atmospheric lepton flux~\cite{Fedynitch:2018cbl}.
+Current efforts are underway to update these measurements and to utilize their synergies in constraining hadronic interaction models to measure the relative contributions from the decay of unflavoured and charmed mesons, for example.
+In addition, measurements of the seasonal variations of the high-energy muon~\cite{Tilav:2019xmf,IceCube:2021eth} and neutrino fluxes~\cite{IceCube:2023qem} also yield information on the kaon/pion ratio~\cite{Desiati:2010wt,Verpoest:2024dmc} to further constrain hadronic interaction models.